bhk/build/demo.md

 example, we may have "release" and "debug" variants, or "ARM" and "Intel" variants of a C project.

-We have shown how typing `make CC.flags=-g` and then later `make CC.flags=-O3` could be used to achieve different builds.
+We have shown how typing `make CC.objFlags=-g` and then later `make CC.objFlags=-O3` could be used to achieve different builds.
 With this approach, however, each time we "switch" between the two builds, all affected files will have to be recompiled.